Computational-Lexico/OntoPhraseology-MWEs/README.md

 # Acknowledgements

-This work was initiated during a COST Action UniDive (**Chair: Agata Savary**) Short-Term Scientific Mission (STSM) hosted by the CIRCSE Research Centre, Università Cattolica del Sacro Cuore.
+The development of the French phraseological resources and part of the ontology design was carried out during a COST Action UniDive (Chair: Agata Savary) Short-Term Scientific Mission (STSM) hosted by the CIRCSE Research Centre, Università Cattolica del Sacro Cuore.

-The author gratefully acknowledges **Prof. Marco C. Passarotti** and **Dr Francesco Mambrini** for valuable scientific discussions concerning ontology modelling and interoperability with Linguistic Linked Open Data.
+The author gratefully acknowledges COST Action CA21167 – UniDive for supporting the STSM, as well as Prof. Marco C. Passarotti and Dr Francesco Mambrini for valuable scientific discussions on ontology modelling and interoperability with Linguistic Linked Open Data.

+The Chinese phraseological resources included in this repository were developed independently before the STSM.